Analysis of a Finite State Many Player Game Using its Master Equation: Introduction

 Let us describe some of the technical details.
-Recall that in general control problems, the optimal control can be expressed as a minimizer of an Hamiltonian and as so, depends on the value function.
-Therefore, in order to establish the fluctuations, the first step is to show that the empirical measure driven by the minimizer of the Hamiltonian calculated using the value functions of the $n$-players and the empirical measure driven by the minimizer of the Hamiltonian calculated using the master equation are close to each other up to order ${\cal O}(n^{-1})$.
+Recall that in general control problems, the optimal control can be expressed as a minimizer of a Hamiltonian and as so depends on the value function.
+Therefore, in order to establish the fluctuations, the first step is to show that the empirical measure driven by the minimizer of the Hamiltonian calculated using the value function of the representative player in the symmetric $n$-player game and the empirical measure driven by the minimizer of the Hamiltonian calculated using the master equation are close to each other up to order ${\cal O}(n^{-1})$.
 Then the second step is to characterize the fluctuations of the dynamics of the latter empirical distribution.
-To tackle the first step we couple between two games.
-In one of the games, we consider the equilibrium strategies, which are driven by the value functions of the $n$ players; and in the other game we consider strategies that are driven by the solution of the master equation.
-While in controlled diffusion games, there is a trivial coupling, where every two players with the same index (one from each game) share the exact same noise. a more sophisticated coupling construction is required in the finite state setup.
-In fact, in the diffusion case, loosely speaking, the characterization of the fluctuations follows from two of the shelf results: the two empirical measures described above, which in this case are coupled trivially, are close to each other by order ${\cal O}(n^{-1})$ according to \cite{CDLL2015} and the second result due to \cite{Kurtz2004} characterizes the fluctuations of the second one.
-A rigorous analysis of the fluctuations in many player games as well as the derivation of large deviation and concentration inequalities are studied by Delarue, Lacker, and Ramanan, \cite{DLR2017}.
-For the second step we associate every state with arrival and departure processes.
-By scaling them and using tightness arguments in addition to the martingale central limit theorem, we establish the stochastic differential equation limit.
-Benefiting from the fact that the number of states is finite , the fluctuations can be described as a solution to a stochastic differential equation, which argueably gives more intuition about the behavior of the system.
-In the diffusion case, the fluctuations limit is a solution to a stochastic partial differential equation.
-Finally, we show that a variant of the assumptions given in \cite{Gomes2013} is sufficient to get our results, which holds on an arbitrary time horizon.
-Our results therefore extend results from \cite{Gomes2013} to arbitrary time horizon.
-The above results above require regularity of the master equation, which we prove in the last section by constructing it from the coupled system of forward-backward partial differential equations that were described by \cite{Gomes2013}.
+To tackle the first step we couple two games.
+In the first game, the equilibrium strategies are driven by the value function of the representative player of the symmetric $n$-player game; and in the second game strategies are driven by the solution of the master equation.
+While in controlled diffusion games there is a trivial coupling: every two player with the same index (one from each game) share the same noise.
+A more sophisticated coupling is required in the finite state setup.